TAYA Lab Research Projects

 Project DAISY (Disordered Eating, Academics, Identity, and Sexual Experiences among Young Adults)

 co-PI's: Annie Maheux and Savannah Roberts (TAYA Lab graduate students)

 Project DAISY is a cross-sectional, self-report, anonymous online survey among emerging adults ages 18-25.
 The study examines a broad range of sociocultural experiences and beliefs, identity characteristics, mental health outcomes and behaviors, and relational experiences relevant to the developmental period of emerging adulthood.
 We expect to begin data collection in 2021.

 Project TAGS (Tracking Adolescents’ Gaze on Social Media)

 PI: Sophia Choukas-Bradley

 Our lab has recently begun a series of studies that will use eye-tracking technology to examine adolescents’ eye gaze while using social media.
 The broad goal is to understand connections between visual attention toward social media photos and adolescents’ mental health and well-being.
-As of the spring of 2020, we have completed data collection for our first pilot study, focused on adolescent girls’ body image: Project TAGS.
+As of the spring of 2021, we have completed data collection for our first pilot study, focused on adolescent girls’ body image: Project TAGS.
 This pilot study is funded in part by the American Psychological Association’s Division 7 Early Career Grant in Developmental Psychology and a grant from the University of Pittsburgh’s Central Research Development Fund.
-I am also planning multiple future studies involving eye-tracking technology across my areas of work on social media, body image, mental health, gender, and sexuality.
+We are currently applying for federal funding to conduct a larger-scale study combining our eye-tracking paradigm with a longitudinal study design that incorporates ecological momentary assessment (EMA).
+In the future, TAYA Lab members plan to conduct other studies involving eye-tracking technology across our areas of work on social media, body image, mental health, gender, sexuality, and LGBTQ+ identities.